MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-app-policies-create.md

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

-Along with a built-in set of capabilities to detect anomalous app behavior and generate alerts, app policies in Microsoft Application Protection and Governance (MAPG) are a way for you to create additional methods to:
+Along with a built-in set of capabilities to detect anomalous app behavior and generate alerts, app policies in Microsoft Application Protection and Governance (MAPG) are a way for you to:

-- Specify additional conditions by which MAPG can alert you to app behavior for automatic or manual remediation.
+- Specify conditions by which MAPG can alert you to app behavior for automatic or manual remediation.
 - Implement the app compliance policies for your organization.

 You can create app policies from provided templates that can be customized, or you can create your own custom app policy.